crowbar-archive/crowbar-utils/vagrant-crowbar-2/readme.md

 * Vagrant > 1.4.0
 * VirtualBox > 1.4.16
-** We are starting work on VMware support.  patches welcome.
+  * We are starting work on Vagrant VMware support.  patches welcome.
 * Cygwin (Windows, only, of course)

 Vagrant Plugins Required